Mary Fields: Later life

 She was a respected public figure in Cascade, and the town closed its schools to celebrate her birthday each year.
 When Montana passed a law forbidding women to enter saloons, the mayor of Cascade granted her an exemption.
 In 1903, at age 71, Fields retired from star route mail carrier service.
 The townspeople's adoration for Fields was evident when her home was rebuilt by volunteers after it caught fire in 1912.
 She continued to babysit many Cascade children and owned and operated a laundry service from her home.

 Death

 Fields died in 1914 at Columbus Hospital in Great Falls.
-Her funeral was one of the largest the town had ever seen.
 She was buried outside of Cascade.

 Personal life

 Fields was Catholic, though she preferred the company (and activities) of local men to the sisters and their religious trappings.